 There is only one ground for Civil Partnership Dissolution in England and Wales and this is that the civil partnership has irretrievably broken down.

 A dissolution petition can be based on one of the following four facts:

 The parties have been separated for a period of 5 or more years.
 If any of the above apply, you are entitled to petition for Dissolution.
 Generally, as with divorce, dissolution is dealt with by way of agreement between the parties.
 In this instance, the dissolution is simply a paperwork exercise and will rarely require either party to attend Court.

 Civil Dissolution Process

-Once you have your final order your Civil Partnership has ended and you can enter into another Civil Partnership if you wish.
-Our Civil Partnership Solicitors will assist with this process to get it managed as efficiently as possible.
-It is important to note that there are regrettably some instances where the dissolution is contested.
+Our Civil Partnership Solicitors will assist with managing this process efficiently as possible.
+It is important to note that there are regrettably some instances where the Dissolution is contested.
 If this does happen, we have the expertise to advise you on what to do.